Dani Walker, Head Coach/Varsity

 College: University of Houston-Victoria

-This will be Coach Walker's first year at Atascocita High School.
+This will be Coach Walker's second year at Atascocita High School.
 Coach Walker attended Industrial High School in Vanderbilt, Tx where she was a 5 sport letterman.
 She attended Victoria College where she played volleyball and basketball for the pirates.
 She was team captain and also team MVP her sophomore year for the volleyball team.
 After playing for two years she transferred to University of Houston-Victoria, where she was also hired that year as the first assistant to the Victoria College women's volleyball team.
 Her first year as assistant the pirates won their first conference championship in three years.
 After coaching for VC for two years, Coach Walker moved onto coaching club volleyball at Southern Swing Volleyball Club while she finished her education degree at UHV.
 She coached top 17’s & 18’s for the club.
 After graduating with a degree in Interdisciplinary Studies, she took a job at Ganado High School where she was the varsity assistant volleyball and varsity assistant basketball coach.
 After a year at Ganado Coach Walker took a job as head freshman coach at Oak Ridge High School in the Woodlands.
 Her first year at Oak Ridge the varsity volleyball team went 48-1, losing in the State Semi-Finals .
 After her second year at Oak Ridge & absorbing everything she could under head coach Tommie Sledge, Coach Walker finally decided she wanted her own program and jumped at the opportunity to coach here at Atascocita High School.
 Atascocita feels like home with the school spirit, high standards in academics and athletics, and winning tradition.
 “This is how I grew up & this is where I want my children to grow up.”
 Fly Eagles FLY!

 Shamber Stapley, Freshman /Assistant Coach